Adaptively Seeking Win-Win

 - Retention win-back programs are a particularly promising place to experiment at low risk -- selectively using FairPay to seek win-win value propositions for customers who reject the standard offer (such as light users for whom standard set prices are just too high).

 - Customer acquisition, premium tiers and loyalty programs are also good areas to begin tests -- or other selected product tiers or market segments.

-- FairPay is designed to coexist with conventional methods, which can continue to be used as the segments that respond well to FairPay are identified and onboarded.
+- FairPay is designed to coexist with conventional methods, which can continue to be used while the segments that most readily respond well to FairPay are identified and onboarded.

 - FairPay shows why a focus on value matters, and how even small and very conventional steps up the ladder toward a more value-based approach can be beneficial.

 The concepts have been developed in depth and published.
 The key elements of FairPay have been proven in commercial use (including various levels of value-based consumer pricing), but the full FairPay feedback control process has not yet been implemented and tested.
 FairPay has generated wide interest, and discussions on implementation and trials of the full process are underway.

 - Basic forms of value-based pricing have proven highly successful in both B2B and B2C markets.
 (Even before trying FairPay, forward-looking businesses can begin moving up the "ladder of value" to build stronger and more profitable relationships using more conventional methods.)